imarc/handbook/frontend.markdown

 ### Web Fonts

-Use the following syntax to use web fonts with the `@font-face` at-rule.
-Based on Imarc browser support, the woff 1.0 font file format satisfies all our user agents.
-When using a multi weight/style typeface be sure to add the appropriate `font-style` and `font-weight` for each while using the same `font-family` name.
+Use the following syntax to utilize web fonts with `@font-face`.
+Based on Imarc browser support, the WOFF 1.0 font file format satisfies all our user agents.
+However, if possible, use WOFF 2.0 for reduced file size.
+When using a multi-weight/style typeface be sure to add the appropriate `font-style` and `font-weight` for each while using the same `font-family` name.

     @font-face {
-        font-family: 'roboto_slablight';
+        font-family: 'Roboto Slab';
         src: url('RobotoSlab-Light-webfont.woff') format('woff'),
+        font-weight: 100;
+        font-style: normal;
+    }

+    @font-face {
+        font-family: 'Roboto Slab';
+        src: url('RobotoSlab-Medium-webfont.woff') format('woff'),
+        font-weight: 300;
+        font-style: normal;
+    }

+    @font-face {
+        font-family: 'Roboto Slab';
+        src: url('RobotoSlab-Bold-webfont.woff') format('woff'),
-        font-weight: normal;
+        font-weight: 700;
         font-style: normal;
     }